 These results firmly dispel the myth that brain stimulation for babies is merely a way to make a quick profit.
 They clearly show that children who received this type of education in their early childhood are likely to benefit from it throughout their life.
 As such, it is clear that brain stimulation for babies is more fact than myth.

 As such, parents have a duty to ensure that their children receive sufficient stimulation during their early childhood.
 Effective child development programmes will ensure that their children receive sufficient brain stimulation.
-This in turn makes sure that their childhood education will provide a solid foundation for them to build upon as they move on with their lives.
+This, in turn, makes sure that their childhood education will provide a solid foundation for them to build upon as they move on with their lives.

 Recent research has shown that the environment a child is exposed during his early childhood has a significant impact on the development of his brain.
 A child’s brain undergoes an enormous amount of development during his early childhood.
-This presents a time limited opportunity for parents to ensure that the child receives adequate stimulation.
+This presents a time-limited opportunity for parents to ensure that the child receives adequate stimulation.

-A child is born with brain cells that has a huge capacity and if properly used will allow the child to have phenomenal potential in a wide variety of areas ranging from musical to physical activities.
-However, if this time-limited opportunity during the early childhood is not taken advantage of, the brain will begin to prune away neurological connections that are not being used.
-As such, parents have significant influence in deciding whether their children will lag behind their peers in their later life.
+A child is born with brain cells that have a huge capacity and if properly used will allow the child to have phenomenal potential in a wide variety of areas ranging from musical to physical activities.
+However, if this time-limited opportunity during early childhood is not taken advantage of, the brain will begin to prune away neurological connections that are not being used.
+As such, parents have a significant influence in deciding whether their children will lag behind their peers in their later life.

-With so many critical developments occurring during the early childhood, parents very often feel overwhelmed by the constant need to stimulate the child and to expose them to positive experiences.
+With so many critical developments occurring during early childhood, parents very often feel overwhelmed by the constant need to stimulate the child and to expose them to positive experiences.
 Hence, parents can turn these responsibilities over to professionals like those at My Little Genius.
 With a wide range of programmes catering to the age-specific needs of young children, it ensures that the child receives adequate and appropriate stimulation at all stages of his development.

-For parents who still find it difficult to accept the importance proper child development during early childhood, they need only to refer to research on feral children.
+For parents who still find it difficult to accept the importance of proper child development during early childhood, they need only to refer to research on feral children.
 From the late eighteenth century to even today, feral children are often found in the wild.
 Many of these feral children actually take up the characteristics of the wild animals that have helped to raise them.
-This may be difficult to believe but one only need to Google feral children to find a myriad of examples.
+This may be difficult to believe but one only needs to Google feral children to find a myriad of examples.